The Olympic and Paralympic brands are incredibly powerful. They evoke the emotion, excitement and values of the Games.

 4. Who is allowed to use the Games' Marks?

 Official commercial partners, sponsors, suppliers and licensees are allowed to use the Games' Marks in accordance with the terms of their agreements with LOCOG or the IOC.
 See our current partners.

 We have also granted a number of non-commercial partners helping to deliver the Games the right to use our brand.
 This includes central government departments, the Greater London Authority and boroughs hosting various events for the Games.

-The London 2012 Inspire programme has given non-commercial organisations of all sizes an opportunity to apply for use of the London 2012 Inspire mark.
+The London 2012 Inspire programme gives non-commercial organisations of all sizes an opportunity to apply for use of the London 2012 Inspire mark.
 This is granted to exceptional projects, events and programmes that are genuinely inspired by the Games.
-Similarly, programmes such as the Cultural Olympiad and the London 2012 Festival have provided opportunities for non-commercial organisations to get involved in the Games and use our brand.
+Similarly, programmes such as Open Weekend and the Cultural Olympiad also provide opportunities for non-commercial organisations to get involved in the Games and use our brand.

 Our partners and the other organisations granted rights to associate with London 2012 are listed in the statutory register that LOCOG is obliged to maintain in accordance with the London Olympic Games and Paralympic Games Act 2006.

 5. Can I use the Games' Marks in my business?

 In the UK, the commercial use of any of the Games' Marks (or any other marks or logos that are confusingly similar to or likely to be mistaken for them), is only permitted with the authorisation of LOCOG, which is generally only reserved for official sponsors and licensees.

 For example, subject to certain defences and exceptions (see FAQ 9 below), it is unlawful to use the Olympic symbol, the London 2012 logo or the words ‘London 2012’ in the course of trade without LOCOG’s written consent.